keeea/611_Final/README.md

 **By**:
 * Lan Xiao, lanxiao@design.upenn.edu

+## Goal

+* Help users understand employment market in various industries, jobs, and states.

+## Stakeholders

+* Entry-level employees seeking or relocating in common data-oriented service positions.
+* Recent graduates who are unfamiliar with the employment market.

+## Decisions

+* Which industry to join
+* Which position to devote
+* Where to relocate and start career

 ## Abstract

 The job market in the post-COVID era is becoming more volatile and rapidly changing than ever before.
 This web dashboard will help graduates get quick information on the overall job market and common knowledge-oriented service positions to assist in better locating themselves to the industry, position and location.